contentstack/datasync-content-store-filesystem/README.md

 ## Further Reading

 -  [Getting started with Contentstack DataSync](https://www.contentstack.com/docs/guide/synchronization/contentstack-datasync)
--  [Contentstack DataSync](https://www.contentstack.com/docs/guide/synchronization/contentstack-datasync/configuration-files-for-contentstack-datasync) doc lists the configuration for different modules

 ## Support and Feature requests

-If you have any issues working with the library, please file an issue [here](https://github.com/contentstack/datasync-content-store-filesystem/issues) at Github.

 You can send us an e-mail at [support@contentstack.com](mailto:support@contentstack.com) if you have any support or feature requests.
 Our support team is available 24/7 on the intercom.
 You can always get in touch and give us an opportunity to serve you better!